darkfeline/dantalian/doc/user/names.rst

-Everything is done internally via inodes, so all operations take filenames only as a way to indicate a particular file/inode, and dantalian works with that.
+Everything is done internally via inodes, so all operations take filenames only as a way to indicate a particular file/inode, and Dantalian works with that.
 Thus, file naming is for the most part a concern for the user only.

 .. _rename_alg: